 Part I: Crescent Heights to La Cienega

 Start on the eastern boundary of the Strip, where Crescent Heights Boulevard meets Sunset.
 Look east towards Hollywood and you’ll see the former location of Schwab’s Pharmacy on the southeast corner, where the 8000 Sunset shopping mall now sits.
-Catch an indie movie at the Sundance Sunset Cinemas and know you’re right over Schwab’s, where movie stars, aspiring starlets and actors, and movie executives all mingled over a fountain soda from the 1930s to the 1950s - “waiting for the gravy train,” as a character says in Billy Wilder’s “Sunset Boulevard.”
+Catch an indie movie at the AMC Sunset 5 and know you’re right over Schwab’s, where movie stars, aspiring starlets and actors, and movie executives all mingled over a fountain soda from the 1930s to the 1950s - “waiting for the gravy train,” as a character says in Billy Wilder’s “Sunset Boulevard.”
 A little further east, on the north side of Sunset, the Laugh Factory is one of the two Strip comedy clubs offering a nightly roster of top standup talent.

 Now look west: on one side you have the famed Chateau Marmont.
 Brunch at the Chateau’s courtyard restaurant is a peerless Hollywood experience - be sure you make reservations.
 The landmark hillside castle is currently a pricey (though classically no-frills) hotel, but it's had many ups and downs throughout its existence.
 The current incarnation pays homage to its history, with the rooms, the penthouse and the bungalows (where innumerable screenplays have been written and perfected by boozy screenwriters working around the clock) having been restored to mid-century bohemian chic.